Avryxxxx/Loan-Processing-System/README.md

 # IV.
 Instructions for Running the Program

-1. Prerequisites:

-Ensure you have Java Development Kit (JDK) 8 or later installed on your system.
+1. #Install Java#: Ensure you have the Java Development Kit (JDK) installed on your machine.
+If not, download and install it from here.

-2. Compilation:

-Compile the Java files using the javac command:
-'''
-javac LoanProcessingSystem.java
-'''
+2. *Create a Java File*: Copy the provided code into a new .java file (e.g., LoanProcessingSystem.java).

+Compile the Program: Open a terminal or command prompt and navigate to the directory where your .java file is saved.
+Run the following command to compile the program: